Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Proposed Iterative 2-D DOA Estimation Method for L-shaped Nested Array

 \subsection{CRB for the Proposed Tensor Model}

 It is also worth deriving analytical expression for the CRB for the proposed tensor model to see that the improvement comes from the proposed received signal model and also check whether the proposed algorithm achieves the statistical bound.
+Since CRB is an asymptotic bound, but the cross term is the result of mismatches that have non-asymptotic nature, we just assume for the CRB derivation that the cross term is fully mitigated.
+It guarantees that we derive the lowest bound for the best achievable performance independent of whether the cross term is present or fully mitigated.

 The tensor model \eqref{13} is used to conduct the 2-D DOA estimation.
 The received signal spatial covariance matrix without the cross term can be written as